Currently on display

 Solo exhibition

-The exhibition will be officially opened on Sunday, February 1, 2026, at 2:30 PM by Johan Luijmes, artistic director of Het Depot.
-The opening will take place in the main building of Het Depot, Arboretumlaan 4 in Wageningen.
+The exhibition will be opened on Sunday, February 1, 2026, at 2:30 PM by Johan Luijmes, artistic director of Het Depot.
+The opening will take place at Villa Hinkeloord, Generaal Foulkesweg 64 in Wageningen.

 Also on display: